Hamburger

 China

 For foreign-invested LLCs, any transfer of shares is subject to the registration with the AMR and information reporting to the MOFCOM.
-Proposed transfer of shares by a shareholder to a third party should be subject to the consent of more than half of other shareholders and such other shareholders have the right of first refusal.
+In the case of proposed transfer of shares by a shareholder to a third party, the other shareholders have the right of first refusal.

 Colombia